Guide to Lighthouse Boat Tours,

 Schooner American Eagle

-Sails on cruises of varying lengths, from two to nine days as lighthouses, wildlife, and unspoiled scenery are part of every trip.
-Sails on a variety of events cruises.
+Sails on cruises of varying lengths, from three to nine days as lighthouses, wildlife, and unspoiled scenery are part of every trip from Rockland, to Gloucester, Massachusetts, to the Canadian border.
+The ship is a two-masted National Historic Landmark, uses a wood stove for preparing all meals as culinary delights.

 P.O.
 Box 482, 11 Front Street, Rockland, ME 04841